How Crypto Is Changing Venture Capital

 We’ve just discussed tokens used as currency, yet there is another type – the work token.
 But to understand this, we first need to understand DAPPS.
 The creator of Ethereum wished to invent a system of exchange that improved upon the technology of Bitcoin and that would become another internet unto itself.
 This platform gives users the ability to write their own apps, referred to as decentralized applications or DAPPS, and their uses can be diverse.

 Once the DAPP is written, its inventors will enlist the help of those who are prominent in the world of blockchain to attest to their DAPP’s viability.
-The startup will need to decide the total number of the token they want to exist, the decimal point to which they can be divided, and a symbol to represent their cryptocurrency.
+The startup will need to decide the total number of token they want to exist, the decimal point to which they can be divided, and a symbol to represent their cryptocurrency.
 Once this has been accomplished, an ICO can go public.

 To solve the obvious problem of having too many token systems in the world to manage in a single wallet, coins are transmitted using a master form of exchange called ECR-120.
 This works by providing all new tokens with a ready platform on which to burst onto the world stage.
 In addition, there are four main websites on which developers can place their ICOs to an audience of hungry investors that isn’t unlike a Kickstarter for ICO startups.

-Cryptocurrencies are slowly and steadily changing the way business is done throughout the world, as they exert their influences on the institutions we have, so long, taken for granted.
+Cryptocurrencies are slowly and steadily changing the way business is done throughout the word, as they exert their influences on the institutions we have, so long, taken for granted.
 Banking is still a staple for fledgling startups to amass capital, but there is absolutely a growing segment of innovation that is taking place using the blockchain.

 We’re seeing the potential for growth expand, as more mainstream businesses and retailers are accepting cryptocurrency or are floating the idea of working it into their current model.
 ICOs have shown time and time again to be a fast way of helping a startup become fully funded.
-Time will only tell whether the initial vision behind Ethereum that it becomes a new frontier, an Internet built on the infrastructure of blockchain, will come to pass, changing how we engage in business forever.
+Time will only tell whether the initial vision behind Ethereum that it become a new frontier, an Internet built on the infrastructure of blockchain, will come to pass, changing how we engage in business forever.